Solessfir/DDCSettingsTool/README.md

 # DDC Settings Tool

-This tool allows developers to configure the Local DDC Settings and the Shared DDC Settings for their UE4 project.
+This tool allows developers to configure the Local DDC Settings and the Shared DDC Settings for their Unreal Engine project.

 ## Other sources